-The rapidly changing landscape of performance enhancing substances necessitates efficient responses from organizations protecting the integrity of sport.
-The Micro-Grant Program was developed by the PCC to quickly fund quality research projects which fill immediate gaps in anti-doping knowledge and/or gather preliminary data to strengthen a regular cycle PCC Grant application or re-submission.
+The rapidly changing landscape of performance enhancing substances necessitates timely responses from organizations protecting the integrity of sport.
+The Micro-Grant Program was developed by the PCC to quickly fund quality research projects which fill immediate gaps in anti-doping knowledge and/or gather preliminary data to strengthen a future PCC Grant application or resubmission.

-Projects eligible for micro-grant funding will satisfy the following guidelines:
+Projects that are eligible for micro-grant funding will satisfy the following guidelines:

-- The applicant seeks to solve an acute anti-doping problem or gather preliminary data for a larger scale PCC Grant.
+- The applicant seeks to solve an acute anti-doping problem or gather preliminary data for a future PCC Grant.

-- The research requires fewer than 6 months to complete.
+- The research requires fewer than six months to complete.

 - The research requires less than $75,000 in funding.